-NCICU Presents its 10th Annual Ethics Bowl
+NCICU Holds its 10th Annual Ethics Bowl

 “The Ethics Bowl is both an academically challenging and a personally rewarding experience that our students look forward to each year,” said NCICU president Hope Williams.
 “Our Campus Coordinators were committed to holding the event this year even though it will be a very different format than in the past.”